 The Public Sector Leadership Academy of San Mateo County provides eight half-day sessions addressing a variety of leadership and management topics.
 The per-participant cost for each session is $25 for training consortium members and $50 if an employee’s agency is not a member.
 For more information, go to http://www.smcgov.org/HR/Training and click on the “County-Wide Programs” tab.

 This all-day workshop helps prepare future City/County Managers and Department Directors and promotes succession planning in the participating agencies.
 One year the Forum focuses on future chief executives; on alternative years, the workshop engages future department heads.
 The program includes presentations, panel discussions and informal networking with senior managers and executive recruiters.
-The cost is $100 per participant and covers all instruction, materials and three meals.
+The cost of the session is $100 which covers all instruction, materials, and food and beverage.

 High-potential employees are placed in another local government agency for three months.
 The exchange creates new skills, experiences and relationships.
 Agencies can place employees with other local governments and/or receive MTEP employees for the three months.
 In addition to supercharging the careers of participants, MTEP helps local governments expand their organizational capacity and effectiveness with fewer employees.
 The full cost for the three-month experience is $1000.
 For more information, go to http://www.discovermtep.org

 Published in the December 11-25 issue of Morgan Hill Life